ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2025-08-28.md

 ### Deploy script refinement
  - TW pointed out that occasionally a manual step in the deployment process does not get done, but there is no check that it actually has been done.
- - The Roadmap should incorporate procedures to address this.
+ - The Road-map should incorporate procedures to address this.

 ### Renaming of 'server-common'
  - JH suggested that we should rename 'server-common' to 'ibex-ca-helpers'.